Atgaon railway station

-Atgaon is a railway station on the Central line of the Mumbai Suburban Railway network.
+Atgaon railway station (station code: ATG) is a railway station on the Central line of the Mumbai Suburban Railway network.
 Asangaon is the previous stop and Thansit is the next stop.

 Atgaon translates to "eight villages" in Devangiri.
 It was the location of the DD serial Intezaar in 1991.

 In addition to Atgaon village, the station also serves the nearby Pundhe industrial area and village.